aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 | Important + urgent   | Important + not urgent   |
 | Unimportant + urgent | Unimportant + not urgent |

-The first value of software – behavior – is urgent but never particulary important.
+The first value of SW – behavior – is urgent but never particulary important.
-The second value of software – architecture – is important but never particulary urgent.
+The second value of SW – architecture – is important but never particulary urgent.

 Of course, some things are both important and urgent, and some – both unimportant and not urgent.

 The dilemma for developers is that managers are not equipped to evaluate the importance of architecture.
 That's what developers were hired to do.
-It's the **responsibility of the software development team to assert the importance of the architecture** over the urgency of features.
+It's the **responsibility of the SW development team to assert the importance of the architecture** over the urgency of features.

 #### FIGHT FOR THE ARCHITECTURE